 - Interface with community on a monthly basis to keep them informed of activities.

 - Identify within the Trust the person(s) responsible for communications.

-- Protect the supply of rental properties for local use.
+- Protect the supply of rental properties for local use (read our housing policy)

 - Develop fair policies and procedures for prospective and current tenants (when property will become available, how to apply, etc).

 - Review and rationalise rents.

 - Link rents to RPI.

 - Work with the community to identify land for at least one new affordable housing project (possibly near the Village Hall).

 - Once agreed, sell identified project land to a willing developer such as a Housing Association or other similar body.

 - Aim to use income from sales to invest in community-based projects.